tishaAnders/modelling-relative-clause-agreement-seq2seq-lstm/README.md

 ## Final note
 Technical details beyond this short exposé can be found in my Bachelor's thesis, e.g.
 * how an LSTM learns
-* the architecture of an encoder-decoder LSTM
+* the architecture of an Encoder-Decoder LSTM
 * the Backus-Naur Form
-* Context-free Grammars
+* Context-Free Grammars
-* Agreement in relative clauses
+* Agreement in Relative Clauses